HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-23-Python-File-and-Exception.md

        8979323846
        2643383279

-Then, we can further work with file’s contents, like concatenating above three lines as one:
+Afterwards, we can further work with file’s contents, like concatenating above three lines as one long string:

 ```python